f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Setting F5-F5OS-HOMEDIR=/tmp is a good idea to avoid warning messages from sshd that the directory does not exist.
 Also, the source address in the TACACS+ configuration is not used by the rSeries system.

 If F5-F5OS-UID is not set, it defaults to 1001.
-If F5-F5OS-GID is not set, it defaults to 0 (disallowed for authentication).
+F5-F5OS-GID is required; if not set, user authentication will fail.
 The F5-F5OS-USERINFO is a comment field.
 Essentially, F5-F5OS-GID is the only hard requirement and must coincide with group ID's user role.

 More specific configuration details can be found in the **User Management** section of the **rSeries System Administration Guide**.